Benjamin Davenny

 Be careful with sliding doors, because these can be difficult to seal.
 The hardest parts to seal are the vertical trailing edge and the head of the door.
 Make sure the door includes an automatic door bottom!
 I recommend doing a mockup with various manufacturers to determine the quality of construction and of sound isolation, to see if the door meets your needs.

-If there’s a noisy space next to an exam room, like a mechanical room, you’ll need to use a more substantial full-height wall to reduce noise transmission.
+If there’s a noisy space next to an exam room, like a mechanical room, use a more substantial full-height wall to reduce noise transmission.

-If you are renovating a high-ceiling space, such as a former big box store and you don’t want to run walls to the deck, you should construct gypsum board “caps” above conference and meeting rooms, spaces for which we do not recommend sound masking.
+When renovating a high-ceiling space, such as a former big box store and running walls to the deck is not an option, consider constructing gypsum board “caps” above conference and meeting rooms—spaces for which we do not recommend sound masking.